saghul/uvent/README.rst

 Installation
 ============

-uvent requires pyuv >= 0.9.1, so right now the only way to get it is by installing them straight from GitHub:
+uvent requires pyuv master, so right now the only way to get it is by installing them straight from GitHub:

 ::